FOGO

 Expired food

-Fish - bones, skin and scraps (store these in the freezer and place them in your FOGO bin the night before collection)
+Fish - bones, skin and scraps (store in freezer until your bin goes out for collection)

 Fruit - peels, cores, seeds and scraps